REMnux/salt-states/README.md

 **Important**: When adding or removing a tool, update the corresponding `init.sls` file.

-## Adding a New Tool
+## Adding or Updating a Tool

-1. Create a new `.sls` file in the appropriate directory
+1. Create or modify the `.sls` file in the appropriate directory
-2. Add frontmatter with all required fields
+2. Add or update frontmatter with all required fields
 3. Write the Salt states for installation
 4. Test using `.ci/dev-state.sh` (see below)
-5. Add the state to the directory's `init.sls`
+5. Add the state to the directory's `init.sls` (if new)
 6. Update documentation: `python3 .ci/update-docs.py path/to/tool.sls`

 For detailed contribution guidelines, see [Contribute a Salt State File](https://docs.remnux.org/get-involved/add-or-update-tools/contribute-a-salt-state-file).

 ### Testing State Files

-Use `dev-state.sh` to test a state file in a minimal Docker container:
+Use `dev-state.sh` to test a state file in a [minimal Docker container](https://github.com/REMnux/docker/tree/master/saltstack-tester):

 ```bash
 # Launch the test container